RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 tags: [posse, indieweb, typescript, astro]
 ---

-I love the idea of POSSE.
-I wrote about a game plan almost a year ago.
-Like so many automation improvements, it just hung out on the back burner making me feel bad for not making it better.
-Today was the day I dug in an made an automated workflow that I'm proud to share.
+Almost a year ago, I wrote about my [game plan for POSSE](/blog/posse).
+Like many automation projects, it sat on my back burner making me feel guilty every time I manually posted to social media.
+Today I finally built the automated workflow I'm proud to share.

 ## Static sites are the bees knees, but...

-My blog runs on Astro, which is great, but I wanted to syndicate my ephemera posts automatically to social media.
-In the parlance of IndieWeb, this content type is a "note".
-I have a bit of a namespace collision with that where I like using the word "note" for something that's a cross between a half-baked blog post and an atomic note in the second brain sense of the word.
-So, with respect to microformats, my ephemera is a note and my note is a post.
+My blog runs on Astro, which is great, but I wanted to syndicate my ephemera posts (notes in IndieWeb parlance) automatically to [social media](https://mastodon.social/@RyanParsley).
+The rub is you want bidirectional linking and SSG has a bit of a chicken and egg problem.

+The gist is this, publishing content on your own site spawns the creation of a post elsewhere.
+The syndicated post links to the canonical post and the canonical post links to the syndication.
+The rub is, when you write markdown, there is no syndicated post to mention in the frontmatter.
+This is a little beyond the sweet spot of static sites, but not unachievable.

 ### The old way was _fine_ but not great